Jie-su/Jewelry-Trust-Chain-Network/README.md

 # Jewelry Trust Chain Network

-> This network tracks the manufacture of jewelry from an initial order request through to their completion by the manufacturer.
+> This network tracks the manufacture of jewelry from an initial order request through to their completion by the retailer and manufacturer.
 A regulator is able to provide oversight throughout this whole process.

 ## Models within this business network